maartendemunck/bettersafethansorry/README.md

 `bsts verify wormwood-image` and `bsts verify wormwood-maartenathome` verify the backups:

-- **Git-annex repositories**: Checks for missing or corrupted files, checksum mismatches, and repository consistency using `git annex fsck`
+- Git-annex repositories: Checks for missing or corrupted files, checksum mismatches, and repository consistency using `git annex fsck`
-- **Archive backups** (ArchiveFiles, ArchiveMySQL, ArchivePostgreSQL): Verifies backup file exists and validates compression/archive integrity by decompressing and (for tar archives) listing contents
+- Archive backups (ArchiveFiles, ArchiveMySQL, ArchivePostgreSQL): Verifies backup file exists and validates compression/archive integrity by decompressing and (for tar archives) listing contents

 Both backups (do) and verification (verify) return exit code 0 on success or 1 if errors are found.